HOA Approved Patio Cover Designs Made Simple

 Native plants are another excellent choice.
 These plants thrive in local climates, require less water, and contribute to a healthier environment.
 Similarly, drought-tolerant shrubs add structure and visual appeal with minimal care, making them a practical option for HOA-compliant landscaping.

-Custom Features by Pacific Pavers
+Explore Custom, HOA-Friendly Features from Pacific Pavers

 Pacific Pavers